Kwang-hyun Kim: Amateur career

-Kim attended Ansan Technical High School in Ansan, Gyeonggi-do, South Korea.
+Kim attended Ansan Technical High School in Ansan, Gyeonggi Province, South Korea.
 In 2004, he led his team to the first national championship ever, pitching four-consecutive complete game victories in the tournament with a 0.96 ERA, and was named MVP.

 Professional career

 SK Wyverns (2007–2019)

 Signed by the SK Wyverns, Kim made his professional debut on April 10, 2007.
 He was in the Wyverns' starting pitching rotation for most of the 2007 KBO League season.
 Although his performance was inconsistent, he showed signs of promise as a rookie, including pitching a one-hit victory in 71/3 innings over the Doosan Bears, facing MVP Daniel Rios in the 2007 Korean Series.

 In the 2008 season, Kim had a career year.
 He went 16–4 with a 2.39 ERA and 150 strikeouts in 162 innings pitched.
 Kim ended the season as the KBO League leader for both wins and strikeouts.

-On August 2, 2009, Kim was hit with a batted ball hit by Kim Hyun-soo when he had one of the worst pitching performances in his KBO League career, allowing 4 runs in just 2 innings against the Doosan Bears.
+On August 2, 2009, Kim was hit with a batted ball hit by Hyun-soo Kim when he had one of the worst pitching performances in his KBO League career, allowing 4 runs in just 2 innings against the Doosan Bears.
 He suffered a fracture on the back of his hand and he was out for the season as the result.
 However, he won the 2009 ERA title, pitching 138.1 innings which enabled him enough to qualify for the ERA title.

 On November 4, 2014, Kim was posted to MLB.
 The San Diego Padres won the bidding with a bid of $2 million.
 However, contract negotiations ended without an agreement and Kim returned to the SK Wyverns.

 For the 2019 season, Kim went 17–6 with a 2.51 ERA and a 1.24 WHIP over 190.1 innings.